starwing/lbuffer/README.rst

 the last line is ``OLLEH``, but not ``olleh``.

-beside the normal functions inherit from the standard string_ module, there are also many functions that only in buffer module, see reference_ of buffer to know these special functions, there are some
+beside the normal functions inherit from the standard string_ module, there are also many functions that only in lbuffer module, see reference_ of buffer to know these special functions, there are some
 examples: ::